 Here’s where the choice between shipping with Deliver Duty Unpaid (DDU) and Deliver Duty Paid (DDP) matters.

-Delivery Duty Paid (DDP) means that import duties and taxes have already been covered.
-Most express courier services like IOR Africa have customs brokers who handle this payment on your behalf at customs.
 With DDP, the shipping cost you pay includes any import fees, as indicated on the shipping label.
 Essentially, using DDP ensures a smooth customs clearance process.
 On the other hand, Delivery Duty Unpaid (DDU) means import duties and taxes are not paid upfront.
 In this scenario, the customs officer ships an independent customs broker to collect the required amount.

 Customs brokers act as intermediaries and charge fees for assisting in the customs clearance process.
 These fees can vary and may include brokerage, storage, and late payment charges.
 With unpaid customs fees, the broker contacts the recipient for payment.
 Naturally, this could lead to customer dissatisfaction.